ast39/marketplace_api/README.md

 Now you can open the terminal into the project folder and run thees commands:
 - composer install
+- mv -v .env.example .env
 - php artisan migrate --seed
-- mv -v .env.example .env
+- php artisan l5-swagger:generate

 Now you can use tha API.